codein/codein.github.io/v3/content/blog/top-5-tools-analytics-uses.md

 This generic integration agent integrates data into our data warehouse from variety of data sources( ex. sql server, csv, txt, excel files etc).
 It also de-dupes data it is integrating.

-For ex. this is how we integrate AMS credentials file to ensure we have the latest information on Arnot Health Providers.
+For e.g. this is how we integrate AMS credentials file to ensure we have the latest information on Arnot Health Providers.
 ```python
     'job_key':{
         'extract_home': '~/Projects/flat_files_folder',